A NEW MULTIMEDIA WORK

 June 11-12, 2020: Premiere of the 360-degree dome video experience at the Adler Planetarium's Grainger Sky Theater in Chicago, IL.

 Summer/Fall 2020: Development of the commercial recording.
 The finished multimedia work will be adapted to a fully immersive 360º video format and packaged as a video album / mobile app that can be experienced at home with a VR headset.
-Release date goal: November 2020
+Anticipated release: November 2020

 Recipient of the Lincoln Center Award for Emerging Artists and the New York Philharmonic Kravis Emerging Composer Award, Anna Thorvaldsdottír is a composer who frequently works with large sonic structures that tend to reveal the presence of a vast variety of sustained sound materials, reflecting her sense of imaginative listening to landscapes and nature.
 Her music tends to portray a flowing world of sounds with an enigmatic lyrical atmosphere.